 Mutual funds yield returns either in the form of Capital Gains or Dividends, and both of these attract taxes.

 1. Capital Gains Tax

-For example, let’s say Mr. Sharma has been holding units of a top-performing mutual fund for the last few years.
-His initial investment in this particular fund was Rs 50,000, and now the current value has gone to Rs 1,60,000.
-If he chooses to redeem his investment, he will be liable to pay 10% long-term capital gains tax on the profit he earns.
+For example- let’s say Mr. Shah invested in a high-performing mutual fund for the past few years.
+He invested Rs 75,000, which has now grown to Rs 1,20,000.
+If he decides to redeem his investment, he will be subject to a 10% long-term capital gains tax on his earned profit.

 2. Tax on Dividends

 First off, since April 2021, the term ‘Dividends’ was replaced with ‘IDCW’ (Income Distribution cum Capital Withdrawal) based on a regulator instruction (SEBI).

 IDCW payouts from mutual funds vary based on the option chosen once you’ve decided upon the scheme- ‘Growth’ or ‘IDCW’.